giorosati/dsc-4-final-project-online-ds-pt-100118/README.md

 # Module 4 Final Project

-<<<<<<< HEAD
 This repo is for my Flatiron Data Science program, this being the machine learning project.
 I developed this notebook to enter the Kaggle competition in August 2019 titled "APTOS 2019 Blindness Detection".

 The source data can be obtained at Kaggle: https://www.kaggle.com/c/aptos2019-blindness-detection/discussion/105100#latest-608737